Which Type of Pipe is Better: ST52 Seamless or Welded?

 What is the ST52 Seamless Pipe?

-ST52 seamless pipe properties hold consistently across the full cross-section because the material hasn’t been disrupted by a weld heat-affected zone.
-Pressure-holding capability is higher for a given wall thickness.
+• ST52 seamless pipe properties hold consistently across the full cross-section because the material never passed through a weld heat-affected zone

 What is an ST52 Welded Pipe?

-• Economical option lower material and production cost versus seamless
+• Economical: lower material and production cost versus seamless at equivalent diameter

-• Good for low to medium pressure, suitable for structural and general fluid systems
+• Good for low to medium pressure: suited for structural members, water distribution lines, and general industrial fluid systems

 Key Differences Between Seamless and Welded ST52 Pipes